 Even if talking problems out makes you feel better, you should try dream interpretation.
 It activates your subconscious.
 The perspectives you gain from tapping into this powerful resource can be valuable.

-Once you’ve been journaling your dreams and you’re reasonably skilled at remembering them, dream interpretation is a powerful problem solving tool that’s available to you.
+Once you’ve been journaling your dreams and you’re reasonably skilled at remembering them, dream interpretation is a powerful problem-solving tool available to you.

 Dream interpretation isn’t magic.

-There’s a lot stuff written about this that’s pretty stupid, to be frank.
-Dream interpretation used in this way comes in somewhere at the intersection of art and science.
+There’s a lot of stuff written about this that’s pretty stupid.
+Dream interpretation to solve problems comes in somewhere at the intersection of art and science.
 It’s building on the work of Sigmund Freud, Carl Jung, Fritz Perls, and others on what we know about how the brain functions.
 The art comes in applying the symbols you remember from your dreams to your life and your questions.